Guide to Online MSN Programs

 Do I Need Clinical Experience for Admission to an MSN Program?

 Yes, prior clinical experience is necessary for admission.
-In order to be eligible for admission to a Master of Science in nursing program, you must have earned a Bachelor of Science in Nursing Degree from an accredited college or university.
+In order to be eligible for admission to a Master of Science in nursing program, you must have earned a Bachelor of Science in Nursing Degree from a college or university.
 All BSN students must take part in, and successfully complete, several clinical rotations before graduation.
 Therefore, if you have a BSN degree, you have clinical experience, and you are eligible for admission to an MSN program.

 Although completion of a BSN program provides you with clinical experience, many Master of Science in Nursing programs require additional clinical work experience.
 This is especially true for those who are interested in becoming advanced practice nurses.